 Results of this experiment were first presented in the appendix of a Ph.D. thesis (Wang, 2017).
 That earlier analysis contained a mathematical error (neglected to divide by the relative peak areas of the pure isotopologue standards).
-As a result, Fig. B.3 of that thesis appears different than Fig. 5 in this paper.
+As a result, Fig. B.3 of that thesis appears different than Fig. 4 in this paper.

+While it is not an important factor in exchange between CH4 and D2O, the source rock matrix is likely important as a catalyst for the exchange of kerogen-bound H with D2O (prior to methane generation), a process discussed in §3.4.2 and in Alexander et al. (1984).

 It is conceivable that the C1H4 observed at time point #2 may have been gas originally present but sorbed to a solid phase at the start of the experiment and later leached into the fluid, but we consider this unlikely because Soxhlet extraction should have removed nearly all of the CH4 initially sorbed.
 Furthermore, the concentration of methane tripled between time points #1 (19 h) and #2 (164 h).
 Release of sorbed gases was probably nearly complete by 19 h.